-- OFRE = own funds requirement for the excess; - OFR = own funds requirement of exposures to an individual client or groups of connected clients, calculated by adding together the own funds requirements of the exposures to the individual clients within the group, which shall be treated as a single exposure; - EV = exposure value calculated in TCD and NPR K-factors; - EVE = exposure value excess calculated as Exposure Value minus Limit
+- OFRE = own funds requirement for the excess; - OFR = own funds requirement of exposures to an individual client or groups of connected clients, calculated by adding together the own funds requirements of the exposures to the individual clients within the group, which shall be treated as a single exposure; - $EV = exposure \ value \ calculated \ in \ TCD \ and \ NPR \ K-factors;$ - EVE = exposure value excess calculated as Exposure Value minus Limit

-The K-CON own funds requirement shall be the aggregate amount of the own funds requirement calculated for each client or group of connected clients.

-The Company calculates and keeps aside an additional capital requirement for any amount that exceeds the applicable K-CON limit.
-Additionally, the Company reports to CySEC, on a quarterly basis, via the IF CLASS2 Ind and IF CLASS2 Con Forms, the amount of exposures exceeding the limits set in Article 37 of the IFR and the name of the relevant counterparty.

-As at 31 December 2023, the Company had the following exposures above the limit:
+The K-CON own funds requirement shall be the aggregate amount of the own fund requirement calculated for each client or group of connected clients.
+The Company calculates and keeps aside additional capital requirement for any amount that exceeds the applicable K-CON limit.
+Additionally, the Company reports to CySEC, on a quarterly basis, via the IF CLASS2 Ind Form, the amount of exposures exceeding the limits set in Article 37 of the IFR and the name of the relevant counterparty.
+As at 31 December 2024, the Company had the following exposures above the limit: